Rabid (1977 film): Production

+Development

 Cinépix requested another film from David Cronenberg following the success of Shivers.
 Criticism from Robert Fulford about the Canadian Film Development Corporation's funding of Shivers made it more difficult for Cronenberg to gain funding for his films.
 The CFDC funded the film through cross-collateralization with Convoy, which was never completed, to avoid a direct connection.

 Initially titled Mosquitoes Cronenberg had difficulty writing the script due to the broader nature of the film's city setting compared to Shivers which took place in one apartment complex.
 At one point he told John Dunning that "John, I just woke up this morning and realized this is nuts.
 Do you know what this movie's about?
 This woman grows a cock thing in her armpit and sucks people's blood through it.
 It's ridiculous!
 I can't do this.
-It's not going to work".
+It's not going to work."

-The film was shot from 1 November to 5 December 1976, on a budget of $530,000, with $200,000 coming from the CFDC.
-According to Cronenberg, at the time, the only CFDC films that had turned a profit were the two that he had made for the corporation, Shivers and Crimes of the Future.
-Cronenberg's editing decisions to tighten and reduce the film's runtime produced criticism such as his removal of a scene, which he regretted cutting, explaining the development of the armpit orifice.
+Casting

 Cronenberg wanted Sissy Spacek to play the lead character after seeing her performance in Badlands.
 However, Dunning rejected her citing her freckles and her Texan accent.
-Marilyn Chambers was suggested by Ivan Reitman.
+Marilyn Chambers was suggested by executive producer Ivan Reitman.
 Reitman heard that Chambers was looking for a mainstream role and had existing name recognition.
-Cronenberg agreed to cast her, even though he had not seen her best-known movie, Behind the Green Door.
+Cronenberg agreed to cast Chambers after being impressed by her audition, even though he had not seen her best-known movie, Behind the Green Door.
 Cronenberg would later say that he had been impressed by Chambers and her work ethic during the filming of Rabid.
 Spacek would star in the hit film Carrie; Cronenberg included a poster for that movie in the background of a scene in Rabid.

+Filming

+Principal photography of Rabid took place in Montreal from November 1 to December 5, 1976, on a budget of approximately $530,000–$550,000, with $200,000 coming from the CFDC.
+According to Cronenberg, at the time, the only CFDC films that had turned a profit were the two that he had made for the corporation, Shivers and Crimes of the Future.
+Cronenberg's editing decisions to tighten and reduce the film's runtime produced criticism such as his removal of a scene, which he regretted cutting, explaining the development of the armpit orifice.

+Some filming occurred at Cavendish Mall, as well as Notre-Dame Hospital.

 Release

-The film was distributed by Cinépix in Canada and released on 8 April 1977, in Montreal.
-It was released theatrically in the United States by New World Pictures in 1977.
+The film was distributed by Cinépix in Canada and released on April 8, 1977, in Montreal.
+It was released theatrically in the United States by New World Pictures on July 6, 1977.
 Rabid and Shivers were re-released as a double feature in Paris in December 1994.